-Combined Server (Including WorkGroup) Dual or Multi-Server 1 Click on the Task Manager icon in the FileNet Image Services Applications folder.
-1 On each non-root server in this order: application server, then storage library server.
-2 Select the Task Manager Stop button. a) Click on the Task Manager icon in the 3 Click yes to confirm.
-Flienet image Services Applications loider. b) Select the Stop button. c) Click yes to confirm.
-2 On the root/index server: a) Click on the Task Manager icon in the FileNet Image Services Applications folder. b) Select the Stop button. c) Click yes to confirm.
+Combined Server (Including WorkGroup) Dual or Multi-Server

+Click on the Task Manager icon in the FileNet Image Services Applications folder.
+On each non-root server in this order: application server, then storage library server.

+2 Select the Task Manager Stop button. a) Click on the Task Manager icon in the FileNet Image Services Applications folder.

+3 Click yes to confirm.

+b) Select the Stop button.

+c) Click yes to confirm.

+2 On the root/index server:

+a) Click on the Task Manager icon in the FileNet Image Services Applications folder.

+b) Select the Stop button.

+c) Click yes to confirm.

-- Note If you have a site-controlled RDBMS database, you must shut down the RDBMS software after you have shut down the FileNet software. - 4 Check file system space and perform the following file maintenance before each backup: - By default the event logs are in \fnsw_loc\tmp\logs\1.
-The file name format is elyyymmdd, where yyyymmdd is the date.
+If you have a site-controlled RDBMS database, you must shut down the RDBMS software after you have shut down the FileNet software.

+- Check file system space and perform the following file maintenance 4 before each backup: - By default the event logs are in \fnsw_loc\tmp\logs\1.
+The file name format is elyyyymmdd, where yyyymmdd is the date.
 For example: